gracequantum/MPS2/README.md

 The author(s) highly acknowledge the following people, project(s) and organization(s) (sorted in alphabetical order):

-ALPS project, Cheng Peng, Chunyu Sun, D. N. Sheng, Grace Song, Hong-Chen Jiang, itensor.org, Le Zhao, Shuai Chen, Shuo Yang, Thomas P. Devereaux, Wayne Zheng, Xiaoyu Dong, Yifan Jiang, Zheng-Yu Weng
+ALPS project, Cheng Peng, Chunyu Sun, D. N. Sheng, Grace Song, Hong-Chen Jiang, itensor.org, Jisi Xu, Le Zhao, Shuai Chen, Shuo Yang, Thomas P. Devereaux, Wayne Zheng, Xiaoyu Dong, Yifan Jiang, Zheng-Yu Weng

 You can not meet this library without anyone of them.
 And the basic part of this library was developed when (one of) the author R. Sun was a visiting student at Stanford University.
 So R. Sun want to give special thanks to his co-advisors Hong-Chen Jiang, Prof. Thomas P. Devereaux and their postdoctors Yifan Jiang and Cheng Peng.